aws/aws-eks-best-practices/content/security/docs/iam.md

 ```

 This is supposed to get fixed in an future release of k8s, [kubernetes/enhancements#1598](https://github.com/kubernetes/enhancements/pull/1598).

-### Scope the IAM Role trust policy for IRSA to the service account name
-The trust policy can be scoped to a Namespace or a specific service account within a Namespace.
-When using IRSA it's best to make the role trust policy as explicit as possible by including the service account name.
-This will effectively prevent other Pods within the same Namespace from assuming the role.
-The CLI `eksctl` will do this automatically when you use it to create service accounts/IAM roles.
-See https://eksctl.io/usage/iamserviceaccounts/ for further information.

 ### Grant least privileged access to applications
 [Action Hero](https://github.com/princespaghetti/actionhero) is a utility that you can run alongside your application to identify the AWS API calls and corresponding IAM permissions your application needs to function properly.
 It is similar to [IAM Access Advisor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) in that it helps you gradually limit the scope of IAM roles assigned to applications.
 Consult the documentation on granting [least privileged access](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) to AWS resources for further information.